GSStnb/dxfBlocks/README.md

 # dxfBlocks

-This is a repository for CAD blocks for floor plans in a DXF file format and currently include:
+This is a repository for CAD blocks in a DXF file format.
+They were created for use with LibreCAD, but can be used with any CAD software that supports DXF.
+The blocks are primarily for architectural drawings, but also include a few other categories of blocks:

 #### Architectural
    - Appliances